-My last two posts A Need for Domination and Humiliation got me thinking again about my submission and what that means for me, and for us as a couple.
-As I explained, I have come to the conclusion that while I like being submissive, it is being Dominated which switches me on sexually.
+My last two posts A Need for Domination and Humiliation got me thinking, again, about my submission and what that means for me, and for us as a couple.
+I have come to the conclusion that while I like being submissive, it is being Dominated which switches me on sexually.
 However, I need the submission as much, if not more, in order to really have the relationship that I want.
-In The Power Exchange, I explored how both elements, Domination and submission, have to be present for the dynamic to really work, but in terms of how the two impact on me, I think that having a more defined role has been key to our marriage working as easily as it has.
+In The Power Exchange, I explored how both elements, Domination and submission, have to be present for the dynamic to really work, but in terms of how the two impact on me, having a more defined role has been key to our marriage working as easily as it has.

 Like many of the other women I know, I was brought up to believe that a woman could do anything that a man could do.
 I learnt about the suffragettes who had chained themselves to railings and been whipped so that I could have the freedom to vote.
 I now see an irony forming there, but actually part of the equality that they fought so hard for, has given me the freedom to choose the whipping for pleasure that I do now, although I realise that many feminists may see me as a scourge on their cause.
 What I am saying though, is that I have always believed in women’s rights, and feminism is a big part of that.
 Indeed many of the female submissives I know would consider themselves to be feminists, while at the same time submitting to their partners.
 And of course, as educated women we have earned the right to do that if we want.